ewhitesides/EventLogTools/README.md

         Command3 -Verbose:$Verbose     #this command is never executed because of the above Error }
     Catch {
-        $ErrorActionPreference = 'Continue' #allows error to be passed down the pipeline
         $PSCmdlet.WriteError($_)            #Writes out the error message from ErrorCommand Break                               #stops MyFunction from continuing
     }